Health insurance co-payment: deductible & more explained

 CHF 3200.00

-If you have more than one child insured with us, and if the ordinary annual deductible for all children amounts to CHF 0, then the excess for all children together for one year will not exceed CHF 1,000.
+If you have more than one child insured with us and the ordinary annual deductible for all of them amounts to 0 francs, the maximum excess per year for all of them together is 1000 francs.

 Number of children